Nick Franklin: Sioux City Explorers

 On August 28, 2021, Franklin was traded to the Sioux City Explorers of the American Association of Professional Baseball for the reversionary rights to RHP Nick Belzer and future considerations.

 Kane County Cougars

 On August 5, 2022, Franklin was traded to the Kane County Cougars of the American Association of Professional Baseball for 2 players to be named later and cash.
 In 21 games for the Cougars, he hit .260/.370/.533 with 5 home runs and 19 RBI.
 On October 31, Franklin was released by the team.

+Coaching career

+On February 2, 2026, Franklin was announced as the bench coach for the Erie SeaWolves, the Double-A affiliate of the Detroit Tigers.

 Scouting report

 Jim Street, reporter for MLB.com, calls Franklin a "versatile" player who can play the infield, the outfield, and even pitch.
 Jonathan Mayo, also of MLB.com, said that Franklin has the potential for power, and also noted that "[Franklin's] got wiry strength and decent speed".
 MLB.com rated Franklin a "solid defender" and his arm strength "average".
 Seattle Mariners' general manager Jack Zduriencik and scouting director Tom McNamara were reportedly impressed by Franklin's dedication to the game of baseball.
 On January 25, 2011 MLB.com revealed their top 50 best prospects in baseball list, in which Franklin was listed as the 38th best prospect in Major League Baseball.
 With the Mariners, Franklin was a relative rarity among big league players in using a batting helmet with two ear flaps (others to use this sort of helmet include Shane Victorino and Shin-Soo Choo).
 Since joining the Rays he has started using a more conventional one-flap helmet.